nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ## Upcoming Changes

-### Layout Inheritance

-In Studio Designer, layouts will mimic the doctype you inherit from.
-If your document type inherits from File for instance, layouts will look just like a Web UI file instead of a generic one.

-We are taking advantage of this work to better manage how default document types are handled too: currently if you try to override a folderish document, the view layout does not allow to configure the columns to be displayed.
-With that change, you will get a view layout you can actually tweak, just like any other.
+### [Breaking Change] Tokens to Become Mandatory
+Whenever using command line tools like nuxeoctl, Nuxeo CLI, Maven, the REST API to trigger Nuxeo Studio releases, Nuxeo Online Services will request a token instead of your password in order to authenticate.

+In order to prevent any issue, we strongly recommend you to do the switch as soon as possible: see our [token management]({{page page='token-management'}}) documentation for details on how to create and apply your token.

+### Custom icons support
+In Studio Designer, a new option will let you upload a custom SVG icon for your buttons and drawer menu entries.

 ### More Upcoming Changes

-[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.22.0'%29) is available in our bug tracking tool.
+[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.24.0','3.24.1','3.25.0'%29) is available in our bug tracking tool.

 ## Recently Released Changes

-{{{multiexcerpt 'studio-updates-2019-10-11-changes' page='studio-updates-2019-10-11'}}}
+{{{multiexcerpt 'studio-updates-2019-12-changes' page='studio-updates-2019-12'}}}

 ### Other Noteworthy Mentions

-{{{multiexcerpt 'studio-updates-2019-10-11-bugfix' page='studio-updates-2019-10-11''}}}
+{{{multiexcerpt 'studio-updates-2019-12-bugfix' page='studio-updates-2019-12''}}}

 ## Learn More
 [More information about released changes and fixed bugs](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.21.0'%29) is available in our bug tracking tool.